Azure/terratest-terraform-fluent/README.md

   // The InitPlanShow input is the testing.T pointer. tftest, err := setuptest.Dirs(moduleDir, "").WithVars(nil).InitPlanShow(t)
   require.NoError(t, err)

+  // Defer the cleanup, which will delete the temporary directory and provide coherent logging.
+  // THIS IS VERY IMPORTANT :)
   defer tftest.Cleanup()

   // Check that the plan contains the expected number of resources.